psychemedia/winter-tales/src/gawain_notes.md

 [*Sir Cleges and the Winter Cherries.* There was once a knight...]
 And there the minstrel's tale ended...

 And with that, the bugles blared again, and more food was brought in, so fast that the tables barely had time to be cleared from one course to the next..
-But while everyone there was fed as well as a man or wan could bw fed, and then some more, still King Arthur waited, for a tale of great honour, or derring do, or for a challenge to be made to one of the Court..
+But while everyone there was fed as well as a man or woman could be fed, and then some more, still King Arthur waited, for a tale of great honour, or derring do, or for a challenge to be made to one of the Court..

 When suddenly, a sound, from outside, and a fearful form appeared at the door, a giant of a man, stood barefoot in the stirrups a mighty great horse.

 But not just any horse....for the horse's tack, from the harness to the girth, the saddle to the stirrups, was all coloured green.
 And so was its hair, from its combed and knotted main, to its ribbon braided tail.

 But even though he rode a war horse, he had no armour on, not even a shield, nor even a sword.
-Just a dark green cloak, and a dark green tunic, A dark green hood, and dark green leggings.
+Just a dark green cloak, and a dark green tunic.
+A dark green hood, and dark green leggings.

-But that was not the strangest of it: for the stranger himself, for his long flowimg hair, and for his great bushy beard, they were also coloured the richest of greens too...
+But that was not the strangest of it: for the stranger himself, for his long flowing hair, and for his great bushy beard, they were also coloured the richest of greens too...
 And rather than a shield, he carried a sprig of holly, and rather than a sword, an axe.
 A *huge* axe, the mother of all axes, made of green steel and with decoration inlaid in the handle.

 Looking around, he was the first to speak: "So who's the boss of this horrible rabble, then?"